Saturday, August 31, 2019

 I came across these photos of the Shrine Auditorium, and it reminded me of my dad sharing a few but cryptic moments at the Shrine Auditorium.
 I could not recall the specific event, for I was 10 or 11 then.
 I thought it had something to do with a prize fight but I was probably confusing that with the October 1, 1975 "Thrilla in Manila" fight between Muhammed Ali and Joe Frazier in Manila, the fight that I saw on closed-circuit TV at the Pasadena Auditorium with my dad and Chuck Pullman.
 But I recall that Dad used to talk about going to the Shrine Auditorium, probably to see a fight, maybe a speaker, perhaps even an evangelist.
 I don't know for sure.
 But in that context, he would often include the names of [Bill] Conroy and [Joe] Sullivan, maybe even his buddy Bob Smith.

 I couldn't recall exactly what event it was related to events with the County or events with the Sheriffs?
-Dad did say that he had to wear fez hats when he went inside that was given to him because of venue mandate.
+Dad did say that he had to wear fez hats when he went inside that were given to him because of venue mandate.

 It looks like the Grammy Awards were held there until the year 2000.
 Academy Awards were held there for a couple of years.
 In 1953, he Annual Los Angeles Examiner Christmas Show was held there.
 It was the home of the Trojan basketball team home games for 33 years; that's impressive.
-One or two LA Laker playoff games were held there.
+One or two LA Lakers playoff games were held there.
 Michael Jackson's Pepsi commercials were filmed there.
 Presley performed there in '56.
 A major jazz festival was held there in '58.

 I sent my questions to Dan, who replied in this way: